Manikandan-A-2001/Blackjack-Game/README.md

 # Blackjack-Game
+## Description
-- Developed a console-based Blackjack game in Java, simulating the popular casino card game.
-The project showcases skills in object-oriented programming, algorithm design, and user interaction through the command line interface.
+This project is a console-based Blackjack game in Java, simulating the popular casino card game where the objective is to have a hand value closer to 21 than the dealer's without exceeding 21.

 ## Rules
 - Number cards (2-10) are worth their face value.
 - Face cards (King, Queen, Jack) are worth 10 points each.